 THERAPY FOR LIFE TRANSITIONS IN NYC

-And sometimes, the transition isn’t what you expected.
+If you've been able to make a major transition, it's possible it isn’t what you expected.
 That exciting career move suddenly comes with stress you didn’t see coming.
 Moving in with a partner reveals conflicts you never noticed before.
 Becoming a parent reshapes your identity in ways you weren’t prepared for.
 Even the “good” changes can come with unexpected grief, doubt, or guilt.

 This is where therapy comes in.